AskMeAgain/TangleChain-System/Strain/README.md

 ﻿# Strain

-Strain is a programming language designed for the Computer Object of the TangleChainIXI library.
-You can write high level smartcontracts in a familiar syntax
+Strain is a programming language designed for the Assembly language of TangleChainIXI.
+You can write high level smartcontracts for the TangleChain in a familiar syntax.

 ## How to compile to Expressions